PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 ### 1b.
 Install Tiddlywiki5 and Nodemon

-At the terminal type:
+At the terminal:

 ```bash
 npm install tiddlywiki nodemon -g
 ```

-The `g` flag installs the software globally, rather than in a particular folder.
+The `-g` flag installs the software globally, rather than in a particular folder.

 ### 1c.
 Initiate a wiki

-We are now going to use TiddlyWiki to install a fresh wiki.
+We now use the TiddlyWiki software just installed to initiate a fresh wiki.
 At the terminal:

 ```bash
 tiddlywiki wiki --init server
 ```

-This creates a directory called `wiki` which includes server-related components.
+This creates a directory called *wiki* which includes server-related components.
+You can change the name of the directory to whatever you wish, but the remainder of the instructions assume the directory is called *wiki*.

 ### 1d.
 Find your IP

-Now we have to [find the IP address of your Raspberry Pi](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) and make a note of it.
+Now we have to [find the IP address of your Raspberry Pi](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) on your local network and make a note of it.
 For the purposes of this tutorial we are going to say it is `192.168.0.12`.

 ### 1e.
 Starting TiddlyWiki with nodemon